rkalendar/TotalRepeats/README.md

 - **Per-file reports in every comparative mode.** `-combine`, `-combine2`, and `-combinemask` now each emit an individual GFF3 annotation, PNG, and SVG per input file (named after that file), *in addition to* the combined report.
 Each genome can be inspected on its own while the joint clustering is preserved — the same family keeps the same `ClusterID`, colour, row, and reference label in both the per-file and combined views.
 - **Pangenome analysis — core / accessory / unique — across all comparative modes.** Every combine run now writes a pangenome report classifying each repeat family by how many sequences it occurs in: **core** (present in all), **accessory** (present in some), and **unique** (present in one).
 It includes the family-frequency spectrum, per-sequence statistics, a pairwise shared-family matrix (Jaccard similarity), and a machine-readable presence/absence matrix.
 See [`-combine`](#-combine--comparative-analysis).
 - **Combined image is now SVG.** The joint (cross-file) visualization is written as scalable SVG, which has no pixel-size ceiling and stays sharp at pangenome scale.
 Per-file images are still produced as both PNG and SVG.
-- The parallel clustering is now **deterministic and reproducible** — repeated runs on the same input produce identical cluster assignments and `ClusterID`s, independent of how many worker threads are used.
+- **Multithreaded clustering is now the default.** Clustering runs across all CPU cores out of the box — the old `-quick`/`-fast` flag is gone; pass `-normal` to force the single-threaded path instead.
+The multithreaded path is **deterministic and reproducible** — repeated runs on the same input produce identical cluster assignments and `ClusterID`s, independent of how many worker threads are used.
 - **Performance improvements.** Faster low-complexity/SSR masking and sequence clustering — k-mer encoding and reduced memory traffic in the hot loops — with identical results.

 ---